MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 All of these statements need to run as a single atomic transaction.
 If any one of them fails, then all statements should fail.
 Let's group them together in a transaction.

-1. Switch back to the original query window, and modify the code to enclose the original INSERT statements in a transaction, like this:
+1. Switch back to the original query window with the INSERT statements, and modify the code to enclose the original INSERT statements in a transaction, like this:

 ```
 BEGIN TRANSACTION;